telus-agcg/nib/docs/commands.md

 Name | Description
 ---- | -----------
-`bootstrap` | Runs the bootstrap script for the requested app (or all apps if 'apps' is specified) `bundle` | Run bundle for the given service `codeclimate` | Run codeclimate againt the current working directory `console` | Start a REPL session for the given service
+`bundle` | Run bundle for the given service `codeclimate` | Run codeclimate againt the current working directory `console` | Start a REPL session for the given service